Statistical Summary – Railway Occurrences 2016

 Accidents by type

-The number of main-track derailments per million main-track train-miles decreased to 1.0 in 2015 from 1.3 the previous year and from the 5-year average of 1.1.
+The number of main-track derailments per million main-track train-miles decreased to 0.8 in 2016 from 1.0 the previous year and from the five-year average of 1.1.

 Figure 6 data table

 No fatalities or serious injuries resulted from main-track derailments in 2016.

 In 2016, there were 10 main-track derailments involving dangerous goods, down from 12 in 2015 and down from the five-year average of 15.
 None of these derailments resulted in a release of product.

 In 2016, 31% of assigned factorsFootnote 9 for main-track derailments were Equipment-related, unchanged from the five-year average of 31%.
 Actions-relatedFootnote 10 factors accounted for 30% of assigned factors in 2016 compared to 19% for the five-year average.
 Track-related factors were reported in 25% of main-track derailments in 2016 compared to the five-year average of 38%.

 Non-main-track collisions (Table 5a & Table 5b) totalled 73 in 2016, down from 96 in 2015 (Figure 7) and down from the five-year average of 99.
 Derailments occurred in 45% of non-main-track collisions, and 45% of those non-main-track collision derailments involved the derailment of one car.

 No fatalities or serious injuries resulted from non-main-track collisions in 2016.